India In Economic Improvement

 8. Influence of Multinational Companies

-After 2014, the Government of India accelerated economic reforms to build a stronger, self-reliant, and globally competitive economy.
-These reforms brought significant changes in business policies, investment environment, digital technology, and labour laws.
+After 2014, the Government of India accelerated structural reforms to strengthen India In Economic Improvement and build a self-reliant, globally competitive economy.
+These reforms significantly improved business policies, investment climate, digital infrastructure, and labour regulations.

 (i) Implementation of Goods and Services Tax (GST)